vsaarinen/hacks-hackers-20151026/README.md

 9. Scrolling through time: `df2446ddb3bb9c6cd099d0ade94dbcd76956b039`
 10. Country-specific hover data: `294d3966c0db2ff76852fb5f5563531c4662f52d`

-Once all of these have been set up, start the HTTP server in each repo (in order) with `gulp`.
-Then open index.html from this repo.
+Once all of these have been set up, start the HTTP server in each repo with `gulp`.
+If you start the server in the order above, the ports will be the correct ones (3000, 3002...) by default.
+Then open `index.html` from this repo.